toyobayashi/emnapi/README.md

 Output code can run in recent version modern browsers and Node.js latest LTS.
 IE is not supported.

 If a JS error is thrown on runtime initialization, Node.js process will exit.
 You can use `-sNODEJS_CATCH_EXIT=0` and add `ununcaughtException` handler yourself to avoid this.
+Alternatively, you can use `Module.onEmnapiInitialized` callback to catch error.

 ## Building